csi4999-mims/documentation/Master Documentation/README.md

 ##### Postconditions

-The report is updated and the updated info is displayed
+The report is updated and the updated info is displayed.

 #### 6.2.5 Contract C05: closeReport